Quick Facts About Saliva

 - When you chew sugar-free gum it helps to increase the production and is beneficial for your teeth as well.

 Why Dentists Love Saliva 🙂

 For example, whenever you consume foods high in starch like bread, the carbohydrates that are contained in these foods block the natural flow of saliva and are not dissolved easily.
-To help to ensure the free flow of saliva throughout the mouth, there is an enzyme called amylase contained in saliva that breaks starch down into sugars that clear out the mouth and help to facilitate the flow of saliva.
+To help to ensure the free flow throughout the mouth, there is an enzyme called amylase contained in saliva that breaks starch down into sugars that clear out the mouth and help to facilitate the flow of saliva.